DigitalHarborFoundation/pi-portal-v1/src/lessons/css-typography.md

 ### Lesson Objectives

-- Understand and explain what the following CSS properties do: `font-size`, `font-family`, and `font-weight`.
+- Identify and explain what the following CSS properties do: `font-size`, `font-family`, and `font-weight`.

 ---